What are the aims of this leaflet?

 How is Kaposi’s sarcoma diagnosed?

 If a doctor suspects Kaposi’s sarcoma, the diagnosis usually requires confirmation by taking a skin sample (biopsy) under a local anaesthetic.
 The skin is then examined under the microscope and tested for Herpes virus type 8.
-A blood test for HIV is usually advisable.
+Screening for immunodeficiency, including HIV, is advisable.

 Other tests may be arranged by your specialist depending on symptoms or signs of internal organ involvement.